 Problem#1: Ready-made solar generators often deliver way too little power

-The second problem is that an 1800 watt rating says nothing about how long a solar generator can deliver that much power.
+The second problem is that an 1800 watt rating says nothing about how long a factory-built solar generator can deliver that much power.
 Most can’t sustain their rated maximum output for more than 30 minutes.
 What good is an 1800 watt solar generator when it won’t cook more than a couple of pans of bacon or make a pot or two of coffee before dying?
 There are ways to do better, but you need to understand how.
 The output of a solar generator is a function of the size of inverter it’s equipped with.
 2000 to 3000 watt inverters work well for build-it-yourself solar generators.
 The Go Power GP3000HD inverter shown here is one I recommend for DIY projects.

 Problem#2: Many ready-made solar generators recharge way too slowly.

 The claim to fame of solar generators is that they need no fuel, make no fumes and create no noise.
 This is completely true.
 Trouble is, when it comes to ready-made units it’s only a half truth.
 What the sneaky sales pitches never explain is how long it takes to recharge the internal batteries in the solar generator so you can use it again.
 For example, if you make a pot of coffee and fry a pan of eggs, many solar generators will be dead until it recharges again.
 The crazy thing is, it will take 9 or 10 hours in full sun to make that recharge happen.
-Many ready-made solar generators take at least 15 times as long to recharge as they do to deplete.
+Many ready-made, factory-built solar generators take at least 15 times as long to recharge as they do to deplete.
 The problem is the solar panels that come with ready-made units are way too small.
 Although it’s less convenient to have a large solar panel, the bigger the panel the faster the recharge time.
 The trick is to make your panel easy to disconnect from the solar generator unit when you want to move it.
-The Windy Nation adjustable panel mounting system shown here is one of the items I recommend for build-it-yourself projects.
+The Windy Nation adjustable panel mounting system shown here is one of the items I recommend for my build-it-yourself solar generator design.

 Problem#3: Ready-made solar generators cost much more than their components.